You-Gao/Blog/_books/2025-02-22-fifth-discipline.md

 ---
 date:             2025-02-22
 last_modified_at: 2026-04-08
 tags:             [economics, systems]
+title:            The Fifth Discipline
+name:             The Fifth Discipline
+layout: style
 description:  >-
   see the big picture charlie
-title: >-
-  The Fifth Discipline
-layout: style
-name: >-
-  The Fifth Discipline
 ---

 # The Fifth Discipline